Apple Cranberry Upside-Down Cakes

 - In a large skillet, cook the apples, brown sugar and lemon juice in butter over medium heat until apples are tender.
 Stir in cranberries and pecans.
-Divide mixture evenly and place in three, greased 6-1/2-in. cast-iron skillets.
+Divide mixture evenly and place in 3 greased 6-1/2-in. cast-iron skillets.

 - In a large bowl, combine the flour, cornmeal, sugar, baking powder, cinnamon and salt.
 In a small bowl, whisk the buttermilk, oil and egg.
 Stir into dry ingredients just until moistened.
 Pour over apple mixture.

 - Bake at 400° until a toothpick inserted in the center comes out clean, 14-18 minutes.
 Carefully run a knife around edges of cakes to loosen.
-Cool for 3 minutes before inverting onto a serving plate.
+Cool for 3 minutes before inverting onto serving plates.

 - In a small bowl, beat cream until it begins to thicken.
 Add sour cream and confectioners' sugar; beat until soft peaks form.
 Serve with warm cakes.